 Start your morning right with these oh-so-easy Cherry Danish with Cream Cheese Glaze.
 They make the perfect accompaniment to a cup of coffee, latte or hot tea.

-Start your Day with a Cherry Danish with Cream Cheese Glaze
+Easy Cherry Danish with Cream Cheese Glaze Recipe

 When Rhodes Bread Company invited me to write a guest post for them, I knew I wanted to try some sort of pastry using their dough.
 A fruity cherry danish with a cream cheese glaze was the first thing that came to mind.
 I was looking for a way to simplify breakfast preparation, so, I made these cherry danish using their frozen dinner roll dough.
 The dough was perfectly portioned to divide, roll and twist making a delicious edible basket to hold the cherry pie filling.
 After rising they look so incredible and they taste even better.
 To finish, drizzle the top with a decadent cream cheese glaze, and they’re guaranteed to disappear in a snap.

 How to Make the Best Cherry Danish with Cream Cheese Glaze Recipe